 Organizing Your Finances The Easy Way

 Tax time can be stressful even for the most organized among us, but if your money landscape is already a bit of a mess, finding the right financial products can make a big difference.
-For example, SoFi Money®, a cash management account, can help keep things nice and neat by offering you a bird’s-eye view of your spending habits.
+For example, a SoFi Checking and Savings® account can help keep things nice and neat by offering you a bird’s-eye view of your spending habits.
 Plus, the Vaults feature can help you save for personalized goals, whether that’s an upcoming home repair or your next big vacation.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.